lokalized/lokalized-java/README.md

 Localized strings compilation and translation evaluation use immutable [`TranslationRuntimeLimits`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html).
-The defaults cap numbers and numeric literals at 1,024 digits of precision and absolute scale, explicitly visible decimal places at 1,024, compact exponents at 64, expressions at 2,048 characters / 256 tokens / 32 nested groups, generated placeholders at 32 levels, one interpolated result at 262,144 UTF-16 code units, and cumulative generated-fragment expansion at 1,048,576 UTF-16 code units per locale fallback attempt.
+The defaults cap numbers and numeric literals at 1,024 digits of precision and absolute scale, explicitly visible decimal places at 1,024, compact exponents at 64, expressions at 2,048 characters / 256 tokens / 32 nested groups, generated placeholders at 32 levels, one interpolated result or phonetic input at 262,144 UTF-16 code units, and cumulative generated-fragment expansion at 1,048,576 UTF-16 code units per locale fallback attempt.
 Locale fallback starts a fresh generated-expansion budget for each candidate.
 Applications may lower or raise the defaults with [`TranslationRuntimeLimits.builder()`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.html#builder()) and [`TranslationRuntimeLimits.Builder`](https://javadoc.lokalized.com/com/lokalized/TranslationRuntimeLimits.Builder.html).
 Hard ceilings remain 4,096 for numeric precision, absolute scale, visible decimal places, and compact exponents;
 4,096 characters / 512 tokens / 64 nested groups for expressions; 64 levels for generated placeholders; 1,048,576
-UTF-16 code units for one interpolated result; and 8,388,608 UTF-16 code units for cumulative generated expansion.
+UTF-16 code units for one interpolated result or phonetic input; and 8,388,608 UTF-16 code units for cumulative generated expansion.

 ```java
 TranslationRuntimeLimits runtimeLimits = TranslationRuntimeLimits.builder()